 Harwood Park, located in the Harwood Historic District two blocks from the Farmers Market, is all about location, views and amenities.
 The 3.8-acre park will be one of the most imaginative in the country, incorporating historic structures located on the park site into its design while still leaving room for spacious lawns, a dog park, gathering areas and children’s play spaces.
 Eco-friendliness is paramount, and cisterns and a linear rain garden will feature in the irrigation plans.

-Though smaller in size, West End Plaza will be big on open space, contributing a canopy of green and offering plenty of space to sit and relax, eat lunch or just people watch.
+Though smaller in size, West End Square will be big on open space, contributing a canopy of green and offering plenty of space to sit and relax, eat lunch or just people watch.
 The park site is in the heart of the West End Historic District, which has become a hub for technology-related companies and organizations such as the Dallas Innovation Alliance.
 Community stakeholders will play an important role in making this a “smart” park.

 These plans offer the opportunity for our great City to have great parks.
 Visit our main blog page for more information about each of the parks above and sign up to receive updates so you can stay in the know about important meeting dates and park plan changes.
 And don’t forget to follow us on Facebook and Twitter to be part of the conversation about Dallas’ urban green spaces!